15 The Bootstrap

 15.4 Exercises

 Exercise 15.1 (Width of bootstrap confidence intervals) In Exercise 9.4, you simulated data for linear regression with heteroskedastic errors.
-Specifically, the variance of the errors was proportional to \(X_2 / 10\).
+Specifically, the standard deviation of the errors was proportional to \(X_2 / 10\).

 1. Consider estimating \(\E[Y \mid X_1 = 5, X_2 = 1]\) using linear regression.
 Produce a confidence interval using predict() and its interval argument, then produce a pivotal bootstrap confidence interval.